Something New: Lessons and lectures - Aspetuck News

 SELF IMPROVEMENT

 Mondays @ 7 Networking Group (mondaysat7.org), meeting Mon.
-May, 14 at 7 a.m. at the United Methodist Church of Westport and Weston, 49 West Rd.
+May, 21 at 7 a.m. at the United Methodist Church of Westport and Weston, 49 West Rd.
 (Rte.
 57), Westport; networking and announcements, 7-8 a.m.
-Cliff Ennico to speak to Mondays at Seven on How to Survive a Networking Meeting (Including This One).
+The group will have an open discussion.
 Presentations include a Q&A, 8-9. clean-up, 9-9:15; $1 donation requested for coffee and bagels.
 These meetings are ways of sharing information.

 YWCA Darien/Norwalk, 49 Old Kings Highway North, Darien; ywcadariennorwalkk.org or 203-655-2535: Job Search Support Program for Women, incl. computer classes, info., katefywcadariennorwalk.org.